An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Numerical experiments

-Next, we present our numerical results in Tables \ref{tab-gauss-tol3}, \ref{tab-gauss-tol4}, \ref{tab-admm} and \ref{tab-admm-mul}.
-The computation time for all algorithms includes the time required to generate initial solutions using the multilevel strategy, except for algorithms DR, DRc, PD, and PDc, which do not utilize this strategy.
+We present our numerical results in Tables \ref{tab-gauss-tol3}, \ref{tab-gauss-tol4}, \ref{tab-admm}, and \ref{tab-admm-mul}.
+For a fair comparison, the reported computational times for all algorithms include the initialization phase via the multilevel strategy, where applicable (indicated by the iteration counts in these tables).